cy33hc/ps4-webdav-client/README.md

 L1 - Navigate to the Local list of files
 TouchPad Button - Exit Application
 ```

-## Remote Package Installer Feature
-Remote Package Installation is supported only if the WebDAV server allow anonymous access.

 **HELP - Need new translations for the added strings.
 Please help update the languages files.
 Use the [English.ini](https://github.com/cy33hc/ps4-webdav-client/blob/master/data/assets/langs/English.ini) for reference**